Sounak-131/AnomalyGPT/README.md

 the 15th line of code decides the setting whereas the 16th line state the type of few-shot.
 For instance, if default is set to True, it performs few-shot, otherwise for False, it performs zero-shot.
 In the 16th line, if default is set to 'k', it performs k-shot anomaly detection.
 This way, the anomaly scores of respective objects were calculated and put on the same spreadsheet as found in this repository.

 ## Demonstration

+Here are some of the screnshoots, that was simulated while running the web_demo.py file, in order to get a rough idea about the model and implementation.